Echols County License Hearing Guide

 Hardship/Restricted License in Georgia

-If your license is suspended, you may be eligible for a limited driving permit (also known as a hardship license) under certain circumstances.
-However, remember that if you refused the breath test, you are not eligible for a hardship license during the 12-month suspension period.
+Even if your license is suspended, you may be eligible for a limited driving permit, also known as a hardship license, in Georgia.
+This permit allows you to drive for specific purposes during the suspension period.

-• Eligibility Requirements: To be eligible for a limited driving permit, you typically need to meet the following requirements:
+• Eligibility Requirements: To be eligible for a limited driving permit, you must meet certain requirements, including:

-• You must install an ignition interlock device (IID) on your vehicle (see below).
+• Installing an ignition interlock device (IID) on your vehicle (in some cases).

-• What You Can Drive For (Work, School, Medical): A limited driving permit typically restricts you to driving for essential purposes such as:
+• What You Can Drive For: A limited driving permit typically allows you to drive for:

-• Costs and Application Process: The cost of a limited driving permit varies.
-You will need to apply through the Georgia DDS and provide documentation proving your eligibility.
+• Costs and Application Process: The application process for a limited driving permit involves submitting an application to the Georgia DDS and paying a reinstatement fee.

 Getting Your License Back